IsaacKhan/AI_Coursework/README.md

 # AI_Coursework
-projects done in my intro to AI class
+Simple Maze Project done for my intro to A.I. course